snobu/azure-iot-workshop/code/iot-spycam/device-code/README.md

 * `reboot` - Invoke `reboot` shell command on device
 * `halt` - Invoke `halt -p` shell command on device

+Use the Azure Portal or [`iothub-explorer`](https://github.com/Azure/iothub-explorer) to send device methods.

 Node 8+ required, could work with 6+, but that's on you.

 Needs `fswebcam` on Linux and `imagesnap` on macOS.
 See comments in `app.js` for more.